gulfiliz/gulfiliz.github.io/_posts/2025-08-08-general-relativity.md

 ## V. The Schwarzschild Solution

-The Einstein equations are nonlinear — finding exact solutions is extraordinarily difficult.
+The Einstein equations are nonlinear.
+Finding exact solutions is extraordinarily difficult.

 The first exact solution was found by
-Karl Schwarzschild in 1916 —
+Karl Schwarzschild in 1916,
 while serving on the Russian front in World War I.
 He died four months later.